DannyBoyNYC/5-D3-bar-chart/readme.md

 ### Creating Bins

 How can we split our data into bins, and what size should those bins be?
-We could do this manually by looking at the domain and organizing our days into groups, but thats tedious.
+We could do this manually by looking at the domain and organizing our days into groups, but that's tedious.

-Thankfully, we can use d3-array's `d3.bin()` method to create a bin generator.
-This generator will convert our dataset into an array of bins - we can even choose how many bins we want!
+We can use d3-array's `d3.bin()` method to create a bin generator.
+This generator will convert our dataset into an array of bins - we can also choose how many bins we want.

 Create a new generator: